-Amarc's 100%-owned 495 km2 JOY District covers the northern extension of the prolific Kemess porphyry Cu-Au district (the "Kemess District") in the Toodoggone region of north-central BC (see May 15, 2020 news release and the Company's website at www.amarcresources.com/projects/joy-project).
+Amarc's 100%-owned JOY District is located immediately to the north of the prolific Kemess porphyry Cu-Au district (the "Kemess District") in the Toodoggone region of north-central BC (.
 A geological region with high potential for important porphyry and epithermal deposits, the Toodoggone is part of BC's Golden Horseshoe, which includes the Golden Triangle to the west.

 Through its association with HDI, Amarc's technical team was first to recognize the Kemess District's true porphyry potential, acquiring both Kemess North and Kemess South as early-stage prospects and advancing both to significant porphyry Cu-Au deposits.
 Kemess South was sold on beneficial terms to a predecessor of Northgate Minerals, which brought the deposit into production.
 Northgate Minerals produced 3 million ounces of Au, and 750 million pounds of Cu over a 13-year period to 20113 from Kemess South mine (BC's third largest Au producer).
-The southern area of the Kemess District, now owned by Centerra, includes the government-approved Kemess Underground Project (the deeper highergrade extension of the Kemess North deposit), the advanced stage Kemess East deposit as well as the mined-out Kemess South deposit.
+The Kemess District, now owned by Centerra, includes the government-approved Kemess Underground Project (the deeper higher-grade extension of the Kemess North deposit), the advanced stage Kemess East deposit as well as the mined-out Kemess South deposit.
 The resource road that services Centerra's deposits and the historical Lawyers and Shasta Au-Ag mines, also provides access to Amarc's JOY District.

-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE NINE MONTHS ENDED DECEMBER 31, 2023
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THREE MONTHS ENDED JUNE 30, 2024